-11.2 Anterior Segment Dysgenesis
+15.2 Anterior Segment Dysgenesis

-Anterior segment dysgenesis (ASD) is a group of disorders arising from abnormal development in cornea, iris, lens, and angle structures.
-This spectrum includes Axenfeld's anomaly, Rieger's anomaly, Axenfeld-Rieger syndrome (ARS), Peters anomaly, sclerocornea, aniridia, posterior keratoconus, and iridogoniodysgenesis.
-They occur often due to abnormalities in neural crest differentiation and migration.
-Various classification systems are used for describing ASD depending either on their clinical features or area of involvement [15-17].
+Anterior segment dysgenesis (ASD) is a group of disorders arising from abnormal development in cornea, iris, lens and angle structures.
+This includes Axenfeld's anomaly, Rieger's anomaly, Axenfeld-Rieger syndrome (ARS), Peters anomaly, sclerocornea, aniridia, posterior keratoconus, and iridogoniodysgenesis.
+It occurs due to abnormalities in neural crest differentiation and migration.
+Various classifications are used for describing ASD depending either on their clinical features or area of involvement [15-17].
 Lens abnormalities are not uncommon in cases with ASD.
-Townsend, Font and Zimmerman have classified ASD based on involvement as Descemet layer defect alone or associated with lens abnormalities or with iris stromal abnormalities.
+Townsend, Font, and Zimmerman have classified ASD based on involvement as Descemet layer defect alone or associated with lens abnormalities or with iris stromal abnormalities.
 This involvement of lens suggested the effects of primary mesenchymal defect on the development of lens [17].